GabrielMouraKT/GabrielMouraKT/README.md

   <a href="mailto:seuemail@example.com" target="_blank"><img src="https://img.shields.io/badge/-Email-%23D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>
 </div>

-## 🚀 Career Transition and Studying C# 💻
+🚀 Career Transition and Studying C# 💻

-Currently, I'm in the midst of a career transition, focusing my efforts on becoming a **C# developer**.
-I'm a tech enthusiast with initial experience in web and mobile development, and now I'm diving headfirst into the world of **C#** to expand my skills and explore new opportunities in the job market.
+Currently, I'm in the midst of a career transition, focusing my efforts on becoming a C# developer.
+I'm a tech enthusiast with initial experience in web and mobile development, and now I'm diving headfirst into the world of C# to expand my skills and explore new opportunities in the job market.

-### 🌟 About Me
+🌟 About Me

-- **Junior Web Developer** with experience in mobile development.
+Junior Web Developer with experience in mobile development.

-- After a 6-month break from web development studies, I'm resuming my learning journey with a focus on **C#** and other relevant technologies.
+After a 6-month break from web development studies, I'm resuming my learning journey with a focus on C#, .NET MAUI, and other relevant technologies.

-- I'm passionate about technology and innovation, always striving to stay updated with the latest tools and practices.
+I'm passionate about technology and innovation, always striving to stay updated with the latest tools and practices.

-- Beyond web and mobile development, I have a strong interest in **Unreal Engine** and game development, areas I plan to integrate with my new **C#** skills.
+Beyond web and mobile development, I have a strong interest in Unreal Engine and game development, areas I plan to integrate with my new C# skills.

-### 💻 Technologies and Tools
+💻 Technologies and Tools
 Here are some of the technologies I've worked with:

-- **Web Development**: HTML5, CSS3, JavaScript
+Web Development: HTML5, CSS3, JavaScript

-- **Mobile Development**: Kotlin, Flutter
+Mobile Development: Kotlin, Flutter, Dart, .NET MAUI

-- **Game Development**: Unreal Engine
+Game Development: Unreal Engine

-- **New Focus**: **C#** (currently studying)
+New Focus: C#, .NET MAUI, Unity (currently studying)

-### 📚 What I'm Currently Studying
+📚 What I'm Currently Studying

-- **C#**: Learning the language for desktop, web (ASP.NET), and game development (Unity).
+C#: Learning the language for desktop, web (ASP.NET), and game development (Unity).

-- **Web Development**: Refreshing and deepening my knowledge of HTML, CSS, and JavaScript.
+.NET MAUI: Exploring cross-platform mobile app development with .NET.

-- **Mobile**: Continuing to explore Kotlin and Flutter for mobile app development.
+Flutter & Dart: Continuing to improve my skills in Flutter for building beautiful and responsive mobile apps.

+Kotlin: Enhancing my knowledge of native Android development.

-- **Unreal Engine**: Advancing my skills in game development.
+Unreal Engine: Advancing my skills in game development.

-### 🎮 Big Dream
+🎮 Big Dream

-My long-term goal is to combine my skills in web, mobile, and **C#** with game development, creating innovative projects that leave a mark in the world of technology and gaming.
+My long-term goal is to combine my skills in web, mobile, and C# with game development, creating innovative projects that leave a mark in the world of technology and gaming.
+I aim to leverage .NET MAUI for cross-platform mobile apps and Unity for game development, while continuing to explore Flutter and Kotlin for mobile solutions.

-### 🚀 Let's Connect!
+🚀 Let's Connect!

-If you share the same enthusiasm for technology, innovation, and software development, or if you have an opportunity that could help me in this career transition journey, **let's talk!** I'm always open to new connections and collaborations.
+If you share the same enthusiasm for technology, innovation, and software development, or if you have an opportunity that could help me in this career transition journey, let's talk!
+I'm always open to new connections and collaborations.

 Let's build something amazing together! 🚀